 The status of our marine resources varies.
-A number of the fisheries in the Gulf of Maine are over harvested, many are fully exploited at current levels of fishing effort, others are rebounding, and still others are of concern because we have such little understanding of them.
-Many groundfish species are no longer over fished although Gulf of Maine cod remain at low levels.
+The Gulf of Maine Distinct Population Segment (GOM DPS) of Atlantic salmon is listed as Endangered under the Endangered Species Act (ESA) (60 FR 50530).
+This listing includes a large portion of the species range in Maine.
+Federal fisheries agencies are conducting population status reviews for Atlantic and shortnose sturgeon to assist in decisions relating to ESA listing.
+A number of the marine and diadromous species in the Gulf of Maine are over harvested, many are fully exploited at current levels of fishing effort, others are rebounding, and still others are of concern because we have such little understanding of them.
+Many groundfish species are no longer over fished, although Gulf of Maine cod remain at low levels.
 Landings of sea urchins have declined dramatically in recent years and there is ample evidence that they are seriously depleted in the western part of the state and portions of eastern Maine waters.
-Lobster landings have increased to record levels but have declined in the most recent years.
+Lobster landings increased to record levels from 2004 to 2006.
 Atlantic herring, which is an underutilized resource throughout its entire range, has been showing availability problems in the usual harvest areas in the Gulf of Maine in the summer and fall.

 Management of Maine's marine resources occurs at various and multiple levels including municipal for soft-shell clams and state for species that occur primarily in state waters such as sea urchins and sea cucumbers.
 Management of species that occur mainly in state waters but migrate across state jurisdictional boundaries (striped bass, shad and river herring, northern shrimp, American lobster) occurs through the Atlantic States Marine Fisheries Commission (ASMFC).
 The New England Fishery Management (NEFMC) and National Marine Fisheries Service (NMFS) are responsible for management of species that occur primarily in the EEZ (3-200 mi from shore) such as the groundfish species complex, sea scallops, small pelagics such as herring and mackerel, and large pelagic species such as sharks and tunas.
-DMR scientists participate on technical and stock assessment committees for species managed by these organizations, including American lobster, northern shrimp, Atlantic herring, striped bass, Atlantic menhaden, spiny dogfish, bluefish, shad and river herring, American eel, winter flounder, groundfish, monkfish, whiting, sea scallops, and ocean quahogs.
+The North Atlantic Salmon Conservation Organization manages high seas fisheries for Atlantic salmon.
+DMR scientists participate on technical and stock assessment committees for species managed by these organizations, including Atlantic salmon, American lobster, northern shrimp, Atlantic herring, striped bass, Atlantic menhaden, spiny dogfish, bluefish, shad and river herring, American eel, winter flounder, groundfish, monkfish, whiting, sea scallops, and ocean guahogs.
 Data collected by DMR sampling programs are integral components of stock assessments used to manage these species.
 DMR scientists participate in municipal shellfish committee meetings, the Soft-shell Clam Advisory Council, Lobster Zone Council meetings, the Lobster Advisory Council, Scallop Advisory Council, and Sea Urchin Zone Council.
 DMR is also a member of the Atlantic Coastal Cooperative Statistics Program (ACCSP) that is implementing a plan to cooperatively collect, manage and disseminate fishery statistical data for commercial and recreational fisheries.